 - Referees will be contacted by the applications portal as soon as you request that they be contacted.
 You should do this as soon as possible, to give your referees enough time to write your letter and submit it within the deadline.
 You should not wait until you submit your complete application to request that referees be contacted.

-- To ensure full consideration, your referees should have submitted their letters via the online system by the Dec 10, 2019 deadline; letters received after that deadline are not guaranteed to make it to your file.
+- To ensure full consideration, your referees should have submitted their letters via the online system by the deadline communicated; letters received after that deadline are not guaranteed to make it to your file.